valmikGit/Data-Visualization/README.md

 - For each unique content rating, calculated the average rating = (summation(rating count * rating))/(summation(rating count)).
 Here, summation implies the sum of the mentioned quantity over all the filtered rows.
 - Made a bar graph of Average Rating vs Content Rating.
 - Our hypothesis: The number 1 content rating based on average rating would be Everyone.
 Our hypothesis was corrrect.
+- Inference: The order of the content rating, based on average rating, from topmost to bottommost is Everyone, Teen, Everyone 10+, Mature 17+, Adults only 18+ and Unrated.
 ### Part A: Success of apps based on their content rating by calculating average maximum installs:
 - Found the unique entries in the column 'Content Rating'.
 - For each unique content rating, calculated the maximum installs = (summation(maximum installs))/(number of filtered rows).
 Here, summation implies the sum of the mentioned quantity over all the filtered rows.
 - Made a bar graph of Average Maximum Installs vs Content Rating.
 - Our hypothesis: The number 1 content rating based on average rating would be Everyone.
 Our hypothesis was corrrect.
+- Inference: The order of the content rating, based on average rating, from topmost to bottommost is Everyone, Teen, Everyone 10+, Mature 17+, Adults only 18+ and Unrated.